-The Structure of the Faculty of Business Sciences
+The Structure of the Institute of Business Sciences

 Diagram 1.
-The Structure of the Faculty of Business Sciences
+The Structure of the Institute of Business Sciences

 Diagram 2.
-The Roles and Missions of the Faculty of Business Sciences
+The Roles and Missions of the Institute of Business Sciences

 Diagram 3.
 The Roles and Missions of the Graduate School of Business Sciences